yunpeng1234/tp/docs/DeveloperGuide.md

 **Aspect: How delete ALL is parsed**
 - **Alternative 1 (current choice)**: Modify the parser to parse the `Selection`, accepting a special flag to indicate all applicants should be deleted.
-    - Pros: Easy to implement
+    - Pros: Easy to implement, shares the same model with `edit ALL`.
     - Cons: `DeleteCommand` and its related parsers may become harder to test since its behaviour is now different depending on the user input.
 - **Alternative 2**: Create a special `Index` of -1 when ALL tag is attached, as such, only when the index is -1, will we execute 'delete All'
     - Pros: Easy to implement
     - Cons: Bypasses the intention of the Index Class.
 Having a negative `Index` might throw unexpected errors.

+The following sequence diagram summarizes what happens when a user enters an `delete ALL` command.

 ![DeleteAllSequenceDiagram](images/DeleteAllSequenceDiagram.png)